-20.4.1 Pre-commissioning Studies
+20.4.1 Pre-Commissioning Studies

-- a.
-Users shall meet all system planning information requirements before the commissioning test date.
-(This will include confirming any estimated values assumed for planning purposes or, where practical, replacing them with validated actual values and with updated estimates for the future.) - b.
-The TNSP and/or Kenya National TSO shall perform pre-commissioning studies prior to sanctioning the final connection of new or modified plant to the KNTS, using data supplied by Users in accordance with Section 20.3, to verify that all control systems are correctly tuned and planning criteria have been satisfied. - c.
-The TNSP and/or Kenya National TSO may request adjustments prior to commissioning should tuning adjustments be found to be necessary.
+- (a) Users shall meet all system planning information requirements before the Commissioning test date.
+(This will include confirming any estimated values assumed for planning purposes or, where practical, replacing them with validated actual values and with updated estimates for the future.) - (b) The TNSP shall perform pre-Commissioning studies prior to sanctioning the final connection of new or modified plant to the KNTS, using data supplied by Users in accordance with Section 20.3, to verify that all control systems are correctly tuned and planning criteria have been satisfied. - (c) The TNSP may request adjustments prior to Commissioning should tuning adjustments be found to be necessary.
 The asset owner shall ensure that all system planning information records are maintained for reference for the duration of the operational life of the plant.
-Information shall be made available within a reasonable time on request from the TNSP and/or Kenya National TSO upon notification of such a request.
+Information shall be made available within a reasonable time on request from the TNSP upon notification of such a request.